-Reading of 12-lead ECGs by the ECG Computer Center includes the Minnesota Code (1) (Appendix E) and the Performance Grade Level (Appendix F).
-Every month Halifax sends these data for the ECGs received in the previous month to the Coordinating Center on diskette (Appendix G).
-Wave voltage and duration measurements also taken are detailed in Appendix H and include U-wave measurement, the Dalhousie score for left ventricular mass (Appendix I), and the Cardiac Infarction Injury Score (2) (Appendix J).
-These data are reported at the end of the study.
+Reading of 12-lead ECGs by the Minnesota ECG Coding Center includes the Minnesota Code (1) (Appendix E) and the Performance Grade Level (Appendix F).
+Every other week Edmonton sends these data for the ECGs received to the Coordinating Center on diskette (Appendix G).
+Wave voltage and duration measurements also taken are detailed in Appendix H and include U-wave measurement, the Dalhousie score for left ventricular mass (Appendix J), and the Cardiac Infarction Injury Score (2) (Appendix K).

-All resting 12-lead ECG records with computer-generated Minnesota Code findings and at least a 10% random sample with no findings are visually coded at the Minnesota Coding Center by the full Minnesota Code.
-Results are recorded on the ARIC Cohort 12-Lead Resting ECG form (Appendix K).
+All resting 12-lead ECG records with computer-generated ECG findings listed below, all which qualify for serial change coding at follow-up visits, and at least a 10% random sample of the remaining ECGs are visually coded at the Minnesota ECG Coding Center by the full Minnesota Code.
+Results are recorded on the ARIC Cohort 12-Lead Resting ECG form (Appendix M).
 ECGs are read three times, blinded: the final codes are adjudicated by a senior coder.
-Minnesota Code criteria are in Appendix E.
+Minnesota Code criteria are in Appendix E. Results are recorded on the ARIC Cohort 12-lead Resting ECG form (Appendix M).
+Periodically, all records created or modified since the previous shipment date are reformatted in conformity with the ARIC Data Transfer Standard and shipped to the Coordinating Center on diskette.
+Correspondence between visual Minnesota codes and computer codes is in Appendix I. The computer ECG codes which require visual coding include: